iluwatar/java-design-patterns/dynamic-proxy/README.md

 In plain words

-> Dynamic proxy is a specialized form of proxy in Java, serving as a flexible and dynamic method to intercept and manipulate method calls.
+> The Dynamic Proxy Pattern in Java is a specialized form of proxy, serving as a flexible and dynamic method to intercept and manipulate method calls.
 By utilizing dynamic proxies, developers can implement additional functionalities without modifying the original class code.
+This is particularly useful in scenarios requiring enhancement of existing functionalities.

 Wikipedia says

 > A dynamic proxy class is a class that implements a list of interfaces specified at runtime such that a method invocation through one of the interfaces on an instance of the class will be encoded and dispatched to another object through a uniform interface.
 Thus, a dynamic proxy class can be used to create a type-safe proxy object for a list of interfaces without requiring pre-generation of the proxy class, such as with compile-time tools.
 Method invocations on an instance of a dynamic proxy class are dispatched to a single method in the instance's invocation handler, and they are encoded with a _java.lang.reflect.Method_ object identifying the method that was invoked and an array of type _Object_ containing the arguments.

-**Programmatic Example**
+## Programmatic Example of Dynamic Proxy Pattern in Java

 This example demonstrates using the Dynamic Proxy pattern in Java to hit the public fake API [JSONPlaceholder](https://jsonplaceholder.typicode.com) for the resource `Album` through an interface.